-Human space exploration helps address fundamental questions about our place in the Universe and the history of our solar system.
-By addressing challenges related to human space exploration, we expand technology, create new industries, and help foster a peaceful connection with other nations.
-At the time of the 1969 moon landing, many people imagined that, at the beginning of the 21st century, space travel would become routine and that we would visit other planets in our solar system and perhaps even dare to venture into interstellar space.
-If one day we don't want to follow the path of the dinosaurs, we must protect ourselves from the threat of being hit by a large asteroid.
+Human space exploration is a fascinating endeavor that helps us answer fundamental questions about our place in the Universe and the history of our solar system.
+By taking on the challenges associated with space exploration, we can expand our technology, create new industries, and foster a peaceful connection with other nations.
+In 1969, when the first humans landed on the Moon, many people believed that space travel would become commonplace by the start of the 21st century.
+We would be able to visit other planets in our solar system and even venture into interstellar space.

-And while she and other major powers, such as Russia and China, are signatories to a 1967 treaty that prohibits nations from claiming territory in space, it's not hard to think of examples of previous treaties that were set aside when someone saw an advantage in doing so.
-I was a child in the 1960s, a time when many of us believed that one day we would fly out into the cosmos in search of adventure.
-I can't say precisely when that dream ended for me, but I remember that in the mid-1990s, British folk singer Billy Bragg recorded a song that seemed to capture something of what he was feeling.
-In The Space Race is Over, Bragg sang about staring intently at the Moon as a child and dreaming that night of walking through the Sea of Tranquility.
+To protect itself from hostile nations or terrorist groups deploying space-based weapons or attacking its navigation, communication, and surveillance satellites, the U. needs to detect and prevent such threats.
+While major powers like the U. S., Russia, and China are signatories to a 1967 treaty that prohibits nations from claiming territory in space, it is not difficult to think of examples where treaties have been disregarded when someone saw an advantage in doing so.
+I remember being a child in the 1960s and dreaming of one day flying out into space for adventure.
+I can't recall exactly when this dream faded away for me, but I remember British folk singer Billy Bragg recording a song in the mid-1990s that seemed to capture something of what he was feeling.